 If you say yes to any of these questions, MEM might be right for you.

 Management and Engineering for Manufacturing is a unique major at the University of Connecticut that bridges management and engineering in a way that is tailored to manufacturing industry.
 As a partnership between the School of Business and the College of Engineering, MEM students graduate with a degree from both schools, and with a balance of technical and business skills that sets them apart from other job applicants.

 That’s why our students have one of the highest rates of employment within six months of graduation.

 MEM students are recruited by companies like FritoLay/PepsiCo, Sikorsky, Pratt & Whitney, Unilever, Stanley Black & Decker, as well as several other Connecticut and northeastern United States manufacturers.
 Our students step into roles as supply chain managers, data analysts, operations managers, and of course, engineers.

-Students find the MEM major a close knit community.
+Students find the MEM major to be a close-knit community.
 Because it is small and the curriculum is well defined, MEM students have a cohort-like experience, becoming well acquainted with other students in their major.

 During their final year at UConn, MEM seniors enroll in Senior Design, in which they work together as a small team of 3 to 5 students on a project assigned and sponsored by a corporate sponsor.
 In some cases, students are hired directly from the project into their first job after graduation.